robotology/idyntree/README.md

 ...
 ```

+Note that unless you did not use the default value of `CMAKE_INSTALL_PREFIX`, the `<prefix>` in which you installed iDynTree will need to be appended to the `CMAKE_PREFIX_PATH` enviromental
+variable to ensure that `find_package` can find your iDynTree installation.

 See [CMake's reference documentation](https://cmake.org/cmake/help/latest/) if you need more info on the [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) or [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) CMake commands.

 ### Bindings
 To compile bindings to iDynTree in several scriping languages, you should enable them using the `IDYNTREE_USES_PYTHON`, `IDYNTREE_USES_LUA`, `IDYNTREE_USES_MATLAB`, `IDYNTREE_USES_OCTAVE` CMake options.

-Several examples for using the bindigs are available in https://github.com/robotology-playground/idyntree/blob/master/doc/geometric_classes.md .
+Several examples for using the bindings are available in https://github.com/robotology-playground/idyntree/blob/master/doc/geometric_classes.md .

 Then, properly accessing bindings to iDynTree can require some additional steps.

 #### Python
 You should add to the `PYTHONPATH` enviromental variable the install path of the `iDynTree.py` file.
-For a typical installation of the `robotology-superbuild`, this will require adding to the `.bashrc` a line similar to this:
 ~~~
-export PYTHONPATH=$PYTHONPATH:~/src/robotology-superbuild/build/install/lib/python2.7/dist-packages/
+export PYTHONPATH=$PYTHONPATH:<prefix>/lib/python2.7/dist-packages/
 ~~~

 #### Matlab
-You should add to Matlab path the `{CMAKE_INSTALL_PREFIX}/mex` directory.
-By default this directory should be `/usr/local/mex`, or if you used a [YCM](https://github.com/robotology/ycm/) superbuild something like `SUPERBUILD_BUILD_DIRECTORY/install/mex`.
+You should add to Matlab path the `<prefix>/mex` directory.
-You can modify the installation location for Matlab bindings files using the `IDYNTREE_INSTALL_MATLAB_LIBDIR` and `IDYNTREE_INSTALL_MATLAB_MFILESDIR` CMake options.
+You can modify the relative location for Matlab bindings files in the installation prefix using the `IDYNTREE_INSTALL_MATLAB_LIBDIR` and `IDYNTREE_INSTALL_MATLAB_MFILESDIR` CMake options.

 #### Octave
-You should add to Octave path the `{CMAKE_INSTALL_PREFIX}/octave` directory.
-By default this directory should be `/usr/local/octave`, or if you used a [YCM](https://github.com/robotology/ycm/) superbuild something like `SUPERBUILD_BUILD_DIRECTORY/install/octave`.
+You should add to Octave path the `<prefix>/octave` directory.
-You can modify the installation location for Octave bindings files using the `IDYNTREE_INSTALL_OCTAVE_LIBDIR` and `IDYNTREE_INSTALL_OCTAVE_MFILESDIR` CMake options.
+You can modify the relative location for Matlab bindings files in the installation prefix using the`IDYNTREE_INSTALL_OCTAVE_LIBDIR` and `IDYNTREE_INSTALL_OCTAVE_MFILESDIR` CMake options.

 ##### Matlab/Octave bindings modifications